luist18/feup-rcom-proj2/experiments/exp6/README.md

 # 1. Experience 6: TCP Connections

-The objective of this experience is to (...)
+In this experiment the TCP protocol's behavior was observed using the application developed in the first stage of the work.

 ## Table of Contents<!-- omit in toc -->